harvard-dce/hola_mundo/README.md

 ## Overview

-This creates a course-level LTI tool that allows your students to introduce themselves via videos captured with youtube videos capture from their webcam (via the [youtube upload widget iframe API](https://developers.google.com/youtube/youtube_upload_widget)), with existing youtube videos or with text only.
+This creates a course-level LTI tool that allows your students to introduce themselves via videos captured from their webcam (via the [youtube upload widget iframe API](https://developers.google.com/youtube/youtube_upload_widget)), with existing youtube videos or with text only.